Thyroid: Inflammation

 Inflammation of the thyroid is called thyroiditis, and may cause symptoms of hyperthyroidism or hypothyroidism.
 Two types of thyroiditis initially present with hyperthyroidism and are sometimes followed by a period of hypothyroidism – Hashimoto's thyroiditis and postpartum thyroiditis.
 There are other disorders that cause inflammation of the thyroid, and these include subacute thyroiditis, acute thyroiditis, silent thyroiditis, Riedel's thyroiditis and traumatic injury, including palpation thyroiditis.

-Hashimoto's thyroiditis is an autoimmune disorder in which the thyroid gland is infiltrated by the lymphocytes B cell and T cells.
+Hashimoto's thyroiditis is an autoimmune disorder (autoimmune disease) in which the thyroid gland is infiltrated by the lymphocytes B cell and T cells.
 These progressively destroy the thyroid gland.
-In this way, Hasimoto's thyroiditis may have occurred insidiously, and only be noticed when thyroid hormone production decreases, causing symptoms of hypothyroidism.
+In this way, Hashimoto's thyroiditis may have occurred insidiously, and only be noticed when thyroid hormone production decreases, causing symptoms of hypothyroidism.
 Hashimoto's is more common in females than males, much more common after the age of 60, and has known genetic risk factors.
 Also more common in individuals with Hashimoto's thyroiditis are Type 1 diabetes, pernicious anaemia, Addison's disease, and vitiligo.

 Postpartum thyroiditis occurs sometimes following childbirth.
 After delivery, the thyroid becomes inflamed and the condition initially presents with a period of hyperthyroidism followed by hypothyroidism and, usually, a return to normal function.
 The course of the illness takes place over several months, and is characterised by a painless goitre.
 Antibodies against thyroid peroxidase can be found on testing.
 The inflammation usually resolves without treatment, although thyroid hormone replacement may be needed during the period of hypothyroidism.

 Cancer

 The most common tumor affecting the thyroid is a benign adenoma, usually presenting as a painless mass in the neck.
 Thyroid cancers are most often carcinomas, although cancer can occur in any tissue that the thyroid consists of, including cancer of C-cells and lymphomas.
 Cancers from other sites also rarely lodge in the thyroid.
 Radiation of the head and neck presents a risk factor for thyroid cancer, and cancer is more common in women than men, occurring at a rate of about 2:1.

 In most cases, thyroid cancer presents as a painless mass in the neck.
 It is very unusual for thyroid cancers to present with other symptoms, although in some cases cancer may cause hyperthyroidism.
 Most thyroid cancers are papillary, followed by follicular, medullary, and thyroid lymphoma.
 Because of the prominence of the thyroid gland, cancer is often detected earlier in the course of disease as the cause of a nodule, which may undergo fine-needle aspiration.
 Thyroid function tests will help reveal whether the nodule produces excess thyroid hormones.
 A radioactive iodine uptake test can help reveal the activity and location of the cancer and metastases.

 Thyroid cancers are treated by removing the whole or part of thyroid gland.
-Radioactive Iodine-131 may be given to radioablate the thyroid.
+Radioactive iodine-131 may be given to radioablate the thyroid.
 Thyroxine is given to replace the hormones lost and to suppress TSH production, as TSH may stimulate recurrence.
 With the exception of the rare anaplastic thyroid cancer, which carries a very poor prognosis, most thyroid cancers carry an excellent prognosis and can even be considered curable.